dawn-boy/obsidian-notes/Tech/Networking.md

 		- Internal network
 		- A firewall
 		- Restricted layer
 ## proxy servers
-- another way to add security to your private network.
+- It's a server that fulfills the request of the clients by forwarding them on to other servers.
+Another way to add security to your private network
+- secures the internal server by not exposing their IP addresses to the external network
 - Proxy servers utilize Network Address Translation (NAT) to server as a barrier between clients on the network and external threats.
 - Forward proxies handle queries from internal clients when they access resources external to the network.
 - reverse proxies handle requests from external systems to services on the internal network
 - some proxies can also be configured with rules like a firewall
-### email proxy server
-- it filters spam email by verifying whether a sender's address was forged.
+- email proxies filter out spam emails by verifying whether a sender's address was forged.
 This reduces the risk of phishing attacks that impersonate people known to the organization
+- proxy servers are kept in the middle between an internal network and the external network.
+The proxy server keeps track of the frequently requested content by the external clients in it's cache, so minimum contact with the internet network for data reduces any security risks
+## subnet
+Subdivision of networks into logical groups
+## CIDR (Classless Inter Domain Routing)
+A method of assigning subnet to IP address to create a network